 The Rapid Appraisal of Riparian Condition index can be used for a variety of applications.
 Examples include determining relationships between riparian condition and management practices, as in the studies mentioned in the Guideline, or surveying overall condition within a catchment to determine priorities for future rehabilitation works in the catchment.
 Whatever the application, care should be taken to clearly define the question to be answered, determine the sampling design and select sites appropriately to answer the question.
 This may require help from a consultant with experience in experimental design and data analysis.
-In general, sampling of sites should be random, rather than only sampling sites which are easily accessible by road.
+In general, sampling of sites should be representative and random, rather than only sampling sites which are easily accessible by road.

 A single observer should conduct all assessments, and they should undertake some training beforehand, to ensure consistency of data collection.
 The observer will need to have some experience in discriminating native and exotic plant species, and may benefit from previous experience in habitat surveys.
+Land, Water & Wool can put you in touch with accredited trainers for delivering the RARC in Tasmania (see page 14).